stephen-atech/JavaScript-tutorial/README.md

 - symbol : A unique value.
 - number : An integer or a number.
 - object : It can store key value pairs.

+# Variables
+- Date is set to or as variables.
+- A lable to point to anyting it has been assigned to.